MicrosoftDocs/Virtualization-Documentation/tlfs.md

 Partitions are identified by using a partition ID.
 This 64-bit number is allocated by the hypervisor.
 All partitions are guaranteed by the hypervisor to have unique IDs.
-Note that these are not “globally unique” in that the same ID may be generated across a power cycle (that is, a reboot of the hypervisor).
+Note that these are not “globally unique" in that the same ID may be generated across a power cycle (that is, a reboot of the hypervisor).
 However, the hypervisor guarantees that IDs created within a single power cycle are unique.